 Calls for repentance: My full study on this topic, along with notes of how God can use all types of prophetic ministry to call people to repentance can be found here: The Trumpet: Prophecy, Repentance and the Coming Move of God

-I have written this post as I have felt led of the Holy Spirit to do so this past week.
+I have written this post as I have felt led by the Holy Spirit to do so this past week.
 A student asked what I believe was a timely question about this, in one of my courses recently, which stirred me to reflect on this.

-I regularly cover the topic of prophetic warnings in the blog here, and have a chapter on this topic in the online Prophetic School.
+I regularly cover the topic of prophetic warnings in the blog here and have a chapter on this topic in the online Prophetic School.